ycandau/explorer_api/README.md

 ## About

 This repository contains the API for a **file explorer** component.
 The server is built with [Node.js](https://nodejs.org/) and [Express](https://expressjs.com/).
-It serves file lists to the frontend application and establishes a WebSocket connection to update it on any file changes.
+It serves file lists to the frontend application and establishes a WebSocket connection to update the client on any file changes.

----

-## Features

-- WebSocket connection to update the client on file changes.
-- Sends tree information

 ---